-One of the best on-location street scenes in movie history was actually an accident (although there are some nay sayers who say the shot was scripted).
+One of the best on-location street scenes in movie history was actually an accident (although there are some naysayers who say the shot was scripted).
 When "Ratso" Rizzo (Dustin Hoffman) yells, "I'm walking here!" to a New York City taxi driver in Midnight Cowboy (1969), the cabbie was a real-life cabbie.
-To save on money, Director Schlesinger did not file a permit with the city to use the Midtown Manhattan street for his film.
+To save money, Director John Schlesinger did not file a permit with the city to use the Midtown Manhattan street for his film.
 The scene is a "stolen shot," which in film rhetoric means the director did not get official permission to shoot on a city street.
 The pedestrians are real New Yorkers, not extras.
 Their surprise is not canned.
 The cameramen were poised in a van a block away, shooting the scene.
-The cab driver is a real pissed off cab driver.
+The cab driver is an actual pissed off cab driver.
+No extras on set.